RENCI-NRIG/CICI-SAFE/readme.txt

    ./scripts/cnert-client.sh [wait until vsdx server starts]

 -------------- Bro Experiment --------------------
 Two run the bro experiment, first we need to set up FTP service.
 The TestSlice code should have already set up FTP service when it creates the slice.
-1. [OPtional]set up ftp server.
-   On the ftp server node,
-   add a ftp user, for example, "useradd ftpuser", "passwd ftpuser", "mkdir /home/ftpuser; cp /home/ftp/evil.txt /home/ftpuser/"; change "pam_service_name=vsftpd" in /etc/vsftpd.conf to "pam_service_name=ftp" restart vsftpd: service vsftpd restart
-   Now the client should be able to fetch the file with: wget ftp://ftpuser:password@192.168.30.2/evil.txt
+1. create the test slice: [1] modify TestMain to call emulationSlice() in main().
+[2] modify configuration files to specify two sites.
+Since we need large bandwdith between two sites.
+It's highly suggested to choose UH-TAMU, or any pair from (UFL, UNF, FIU).
+[3] run TestMain to create the emulation slice
+2. Run BroMain for the experiment.
+   ./scripts/bro.sh